-If our shareholders approve this proposal, then the amendment to our articles of association will be effected by the execution of a notarial deed of amendment to the articles of association by a Dutch civil-law notary shortly after the annual meeting.
+If our shareholders approve this proposal, then the amendment to our articles of association will be effected by the execution of a notarial deed of amendment to the articles of association by a Dutch civil-law notary shortly after the meeting.
 By voting in favor of this proposal, our shareholders designate each member of our Management Board and each civil-law notary, junior civil-law notary, notarial assistant, and each lawyer working at Stibbe, our Dutch law firm, to have the notarial deed executed.
-If our shareholders approve this proposal, then we will also change our NASDAQ stock ticker symbol to CMPR, and the corporate website of Vistaprint N.V., including our investor relations site, will move to www.cimpress.com.
-We will continue to use our existing URLs for our customer facing brands, including the Vistaprint brand.

-Our Management Board and Supervisory Board recommend that you vote FOR the amendment to our articles of association to change our name to Cimpress N.V.
+Our Management Board and Supervisory Board recommend that you vote FOR the amendment to our articles of association.